kubernetes/kops/docs/cli/kops_edit_federation.md

 ### Synopsis

 Edit a cluster configuration.

 This command changes the federation cloud specification in the registry.

 To set your preferred editor, you can define the EDITOR environment variable.
 When you have done this, kops will use the editor that you have set.

-kops edit does not update the cloud resources, to apply the changes use "kops update cluster".
+kops edit does not update the cloud resources, to apply the changes use `kops update cluster`.

 ```
 kops edit federation